ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 }
 ```

 See the [`getNFT` method][minty-code-get-nft] for an example that also fetches the asset data from IPFS by resolving the URI in the metadata's `image` field.

-Using the `minty` command line app, we can view a token using the `minty show <token-id>` command:
+The `getNFT` method is used by the `minty` command line app to view a token using the `minty show <token-id>` command:

 ```
 minty show 14